Create a MariaDB Data Source

 icon at the top of the Create Datasource page to make a new selection.

-Configure the parameters of the data source:
+Configure the data source parameters:

 Configuration items when Connection is IP Address Host: The public network connection address and port of the data source.
 Configuration items when Connection is Gateway - Gateway: Select the NineData gateway installed on the host where the data source is located.